opensearch-project/documentation-website/_dashboards/management/data-sources.md

 ### Modify a data source connection
 ### Modify a data source connection

-To make changes to the data source connection, select a connection in the list on the **Data Sources** main page.
+To make changes to a data source connection, select a connection in the list on the **Data Sources** main page.
 The **Connection Details** window opens.

 To make changes to **Connection Details**, edit one or both of the **Title** and **Description** fields and select **Save changes** in the lower-right corner of the screen.
 You can also cancel changes here.
 To change the **Authentication Method**, choose a different authentication method, enter your credentials (if applicable), and then select **Save changes** in the lower-right corner of the screen.
 The changes are saved.